Skip to Main Content

 Where to Cite

-Citations must appear in two places:
+Citations must appear in the following places:

 • In-text citation: Brief information (e.g., author and date) placed within the paragraph or slide where the source is used.